Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Correctors for Yoshida-based product formulas

 \subsection{Corrected YPFs by symplectic correctors}

-We now develop a symplectic corrector for 6th-order product formulas~(YPF6) constructed based on Yoshida's method and a symplectic corrector for 8th-order formulas~(YPF8).
+We now develop symplectic correctors for 6th-order~(YPF6) and 8th-order~(YPF8) product formulas based on Yoshida's method.
 We remark that several product formulas can be generated by Yoshida's method for a given order~$k$.
 Nonetheless, the corrector we develop for a given order applies to all product formulas in that order but with a constant factor specified by the particular product formula used.

 We begin with the corrector for YPF6.
 Note that the leading error for the kernel of YPF6 is of seventh order in $\lambda$.
 Specifically, by setting

 in \cref{eq:kernel_YPFs}, the kernel of YPF6 is